A Large-Scale IPv6-Based Measurement of the Starlink Network: STARLINK NETWORK MEASUREMENT

 Starlink uses its backbone network to route user traffic between different PoPs.
-To investigate the Starlink backbone network, we need to determine connections between these PoPs.
-For this purpose, we need to probe active user routers directly from a Starlink dish, as routing through other ISPs' networks would bypass the backbone network.
+To investigate the Starlink backbone network, we need to determine the connections between these PoPs.
+For this purpose, we probe active user routers directly from a Starlink dish, as routing through other ISPs would bypass the backbone network.

-Firstly, we identify the IP addresses of the backbone routers within a Starlink PoP.
+First, we identify the IP addresses of the backbone routers within a Starlink PoP.
 When probing user routers from a Starlink dish, the traffic passes through the user router's home PoP and gateway before reaching the target user router.
 Therefore, we identify the third-to-last hop as the backbone router within the home PoP of the target user router.
-To determine the associated home PoP of the target user router, we perform a reverse DNS lookup on this third-to-last hop.
+To determine the associated home PoP of the target user router, we map its IP address using Starlink’s official IP-to-PoP mapping.

-However, a PoP may contain multiple backbone routers for performance reasons, meaning data packets might pass through more than one hop within the same PoP.
-To identify additional backbone routers, we deduce that the routers belong to the same PoP if the latency between them is small (e.g.,$<$5ms).
-Starlink uses Multiprotocol Label Switching (MPLS) to reach its customers, so MPLS routers tunnel ICMP messages forward and then back, leading to inflated RTT readings for intermediate routers.
-To overcome this issue, we traceroute directly to the backbone routers to obtain more stable latency measurements between backbone routers.
+However, a PoP may contain multiple backbone routers for performance reasons, meaning that data packets might pass through more than one hop within the same PoP.
+To identify additional backbone routers, we deduce that the routers belong to the same PoP if the latency between them is small (e.g.,$<3$ ms; results are insensitive to different thresholds).
+Starlink uses Multiprotocol Label Switching (MPLS) to reach its customers, as evidenced by the MPLS labels in traceroute results, so MPLS routers tunnel ICMP messages forward and then back, leading to inflated RTT readings for intermediate routers.
+To overcome this issue, we perform traceroutes directly to the backbone routers to obtain more stable latency measurements between backbone routers.
 In this way, we compile a complete list of backbone router IP addresses for each PoP.

-Then we deduce the connections between Starlink PoPs.
-The connections can be inferred by the traceroute results from the dishes to the backbone routers.
-Specifically, since we have already established the relationship between backbone routers and PoPs, we can deduce the connections between PoPs by examining the connections between the backbone routers.
+Next, we deduce the connections between Starlink PoPs by the traceroute results from the dishes to the backbone routers.
+Since we have already established the relationship between backbone routers and PoPs, we can deduce the connections between PoPs by examining the connections between the backbone routers.